Formation of the Leongatha Cycling Club

 Track racing was held on the trotting track around the football Oval in the Leongatha recreational reserve between November and March each year.
-The Club had to share it with the horse trainer’s and the Cricket Club with riders often having to contend with the rough gravel surface left by the trotters training on the track.
-The agreement with the horse trainer’s was for them to smooth the surface after their training with a ‘Drag’ made by George Martin.
-On the Saturday afternoon’s that cricket was played, racing took place during change-of-over’s.
+The Club had to share it with the horse trainers’ and the Cricket Club with riders often having to contend with the rough gravel surface left by the trotters training on the track.
+The agreement with the horse trainers’ was for them to smooth the surface after their training with a ‘Drag’ made by George Martin.
+On the Saturday afternoons when cricket was being played, racing would take place during change-of-over’s.

-The very first race was held with just 3 riders, a month later 5 and at end of the road season – 20 on 7th November.
+The very first race was held with just 3 riders, a month later 5 and on 7th November at end of the road season, there were 20.

 Compiled from – as recounted by Terry Watchorn, Jim Geary and historical records.

-Club members were keen to have their own dedicated Velodrome and began working in many different ways to build up the necessary funds.
+The Club members were keen to have a dedicated Velodrome and began working in many different ways to build up the necessary funds.
 A couple of notable efforts were made by Cedric Wilson who began collecting Aluminium cans to recycle and Norm Geary cutting and selling firewood from his farm.
-The old newspapers for recycling had previously been collected from the Newsagents by the Pony Club were now collected by members as another valuable source of revenue and it is still continuing in 2015.
+The old newspapers for recycling that had previously been collected from the Newsagents by the Pony Club were now collected by members as another valuable source of revenue and it finally stopped in 2022.
 The Club also ran dances, fancy-dress balls and dinners.
 All the members’ efforts had proved to be very valuable towards the Club’s fund-raising, which had accumulated to about $8,000 in the bank.

 The first suggestion for a suitable location for a Velodrome was in the Industrial Estate, where the BMX track was ultimately built.
 A second suggestion was that it be built in Hughes St., where Knox’s have their depot.

-One day in about 1977, Jim Geary, Wal Slaney and George Martin invited several councillors including the Shire Engineer Keith Godridge, to meet with them to discuss improvements to the gravel track around the Football oval.
-The discussions soon moved to whether the Cycling Club would be interested in the re-development of the bottom oval as there was a possibility of getting a government grant for a multi-purpose sporting venue.
-This suggestion came as quite a surprise to the Club.
+One day in about 1977, Jim Geary, Walter Slaney and George Martin invited several councillors including the Shire Engineer Keith Godridge, to meet with them to discuss improvements to the gravel track around the football oval.
+The discussions soon moved to whether the Cycling Club would be interested in the re-development of the bottom oval, as there was a possibility of getting a government grant for a multi-purpose sporting venue.
+At the time, this suggestion came as quite a surprise to the Club.

 The lower Oval had a cricket pitch and it was still being used by the Show Society to show animals and machinery.
-There were sheep yards and a dip and it was also being used for car parking.
+There were sheep yards and a dip; it was also being used for car parking.

-At a meeting with the various sporting Club’s in the town, including the Football and Cricket Clubs’, no one had enough money available to put into a major project, except the Cycling Club, who had the $8,000 from the fund-raising.
+At a meeting with the various sporting Clubs’ in the town, including the Football and Cricket Club, no one had enough money available to put into a major project, except the Cycling Club who had the $8,000 from the fund-raising.
 This gave the Club the advantage to apply for a grant available from Premier Cain’s Labor Government, under the “Regional Employment Development” (R.E.D.) scheme.
-The Shire of Woorayl also put up money, and the Cycling Club pledged to put in cash and labour as their contribution, to make the project viable.
+The Shire of Woorayl contributed some money to the project and the Cycling Club pledged to put in cash and labour as their contribution to make the project viable.

 The geometry of a Velodrome has to be correct for riders to hold their line through the bends at full speed.
 At the time, Malcolm Powell a former champion cyclist from the Blackburn Club and an engineer who had studied the geometry of building a Velodrome happened to be working at the Yallourn Power station.
 He came across to meet Keith Godridge.
 Keith took a bit of convincing that another engineer’s input was necessary, but later finally agreeing that Malcolm’s input was of immense help.

-The earthworks were done by the Shire outdoor staff and it required a lot compacting to stabilise the site before the concrete slabs could be laid.
+The earthworks were done by the Shire outdoor staff, with the site required a lot compacting to stabilise before the concrete slabs could be laid.
 Under each slab on the banking, Club members had the unenviable job of hand digging five large foundation holes.
-A concreter from Dandenong won the contract to provide and lay the concrete track.
+A Dandenong concreter won the contract to lay the concrete track.
 All went well, except for two concrete panels that were rejected by Keith Godridge as being not up to specification and were re-poured.

-After the track was laid, Club members with an agreement with the Shire engineer that work would be of a high standard commenced the task of fencing.
+After the track was laid, Club members had an agreement with the Shire engineer that the construction of fencing would be of a high standard.
 All of this was done at working bees and sometimes after work of an evening.

-The Velodrome was completed early in 1979 and it was decided to have an opening day.
-At the time there were no lights so it had to be during the day.
-Firstly, it was decided to be a Club race, then a Combine, then an Open.
+The Velodrome was completed early in 1979, and it was decided to have an opening day.
+At the time, there were no lights, so it had to be during the day.
+At first, it was decided to be a Club race, then a Combine, finally deciding on an Open.

 The Victorian Amateur Cycling Union (VACU) suggested that Leongatha Cycling Club could have an Open race because that date was available.
 The Club chose the Open and contacted as many riders as they knew in Melbourne.
-The Club was getting a fairly good response.
-Terry Watchorn contacted his riding friend Stuart Doyle, who had a part-time job of calling cycle racing to ask if he would call the racing at the Open.
-Stuart happened to be at the airport picking up Kenrick Tucker, who had flown in from Rockhampton to be a guest at a Brunswick Junior Cycling Clinic, run by Stuart Doyle. (then later by Alan Grindal) Terry negotiated with Stuart to get Kenrick Tucker to come back the following week and ride at the Open.
-Kenrick agreed; providing LCC paid the airfare.
+The Club was getting a good response.
+Terry Watchorn contacted his riding friend Stuart Doyle, who had a part-time job of calling cycle racing, to ask if he would call the racing at the Open.
+Stuart happened to be at the airport picking up Kenrick Tucker, who had flown in from Rockhampton to be a guest at a Brunswick Junior Cycling Clinic, run by Stuart Doyle. (later run by Alan Grindal) Terry negotiated with Stuart to get Kenrick Tucker to come back the following week and ride at the Open.
+Kenrick agreed – providing LCC paid the airfare.

 Kenrick Tucker was a Commonwealth Games champion, fresh from winning two Commonwealth gold medals in Canada in 1978.

-In 1980 the Club decided to install lighting around the track.
-Working bees were held helping Brian Turner and Norm Geary fabricate the poles at Turner’s engineering using money that was left over from the Government grant.
-Ryans Transport (both Tom and Luke Ryan were members) transported the poles to and from Melbourne for galvanising free of charge.
+In 1980, the Club decided to install lighting around the track.
+Working bees were held helping Brian Turner and Norm Geary fabricate the poles at Turner’s engineering using money that was left-over from the Government grant.
+Ryans Transport (members, Tom and Luke Ryan) transported the poles to and from Melbourne for galvanising free of charge.
 John Sauvarin, an electrician and local Club member, oversaw all electrical work, including the laying of the power lines and their connection to the Velodrome with the help of all Club members working very hard.
 Colin Watt supplied his crane truck to stand the poles up as his boys were riding at that time too.
-Geoff Leeden, whose boy raced with Blackburn, got the lights at a discounted price.
+Geoff Leeden’s, son raced with Blackburn and was able to get the lights at a discounted price.

 Club member Robert Warren bricked in the veranda and the Trevorrow’s provided the roller doors.
-A state-of-the-art Public Address system was then installed by about the mid 1980’s.
-Most of this work fell on John Sauvarin.
-Prior to this, the Club had hired a P.A. system mounted on a van and this was parked in the centre of the Velodrome for the staging of the carnivals.
+In the mid-1980s, a state-of-the-art public address system was installed with most of this work provided by John Sauvarin.
+Before this for the staging of the carnivals, the Club hired a P.A. system mounted on a van that was parked in the centre of the Velodrome.

 17th Nov 1978 – Velodrome drawing approved/signed by Shire engineer Keith Godridge.